 NN(N)(N) is the Equipment Number of the load equipment.
-If not associated with a equipment number.
+If not associated with a specific piece of equipment, use a unique Equipment Number in the electrical equipment range, not associated with other equipment, in accordance with the Equipment Number ranges in Appendix D.